rhul-compsoc/SimpleGUICS2Pygame/Sphinx/Compatibility.rst

 Compatibility between SimpleGUI of CodeSkulptor and SimpleGUICS2Pygame
 ----------------------------------------------------------------------
-* With SimpleGUI of CodeSkulptor_ or CodeSkulptor3_,
+* With SimpleGUI of CodeSkulptor2_ or CodeSkulptor3_,
   some things (like fonts, buttons…) are browser dependents.
   That is to say that there are some differences from one browser to another.
   Therefore it is normal that these elements are also slightly different with SimpleGUICS2Pygame.

-* With SimpleGUI of CodeSkulptor_ or CodeSkulptor3_,
+* With SimpleGUI of CodeSkulptor2_ or CodeSkulptor3_,
   supported sound formats (WAV, OGG, MP3) are also browser dependents.